piquel-fr/api/.github/pull_request_template.md

 - [ ] Implement the feature
 - [ ] Test the feature
 - [ ] Make sure all checks pass
-- [ ] Properly document the feature in the PR (and docs when we have some)
+- [ ] Properly document the feature in the PR and docs

 * Issues linked to the PR: